AlexTuli/library/readme.md

 3) Entity's

-4) Create a pull of connections
+4) Create a pool of connections

 5) Add sessions and filter (?)

-6)
+6) Add login system

+7) Add registration

+8)